20 Apr Summer Risks for Elderly

-As our body starts ageing, it loses the capability to regulate the heat by itself.
+As our body starts aging, it loses the capability to regulate the heat by itself.
 Moreover, sweat is one of the vital components of our body that aid in controlling the temperature of our body.
-But with ageing, we sweat less than a younger adult, which is why the elderly are more prone to the heat illness.
-Moreover, with age our body starts storing fat in different parts of the body.
-This makes it even harder to regulate the heat and are thus prone to summer risks.
+But with aging, we sweat less than younger adults, which is why the elderly are more prone to heat illness.
+Moreover, with age, our body starts storing fat in different parts of the body.
+This makes it even harder to regulate the heat and is thus prone to summer risks.

 As the summer starts increasing, our internal body temperature starts rising when we are exposed directly to a hot environment or the sun.
 And that is when our body starts sweating for keeping the internal temperature under control.
 But as the elderly lose the capability to sweat like the young adults, they get prone to certain summer risks such as sunstroke.

-Apart from ageing, there are certain other factors which contribute to the various heat illnesses such as:
+Apart from aging, there are certain other factors that contribute to the various heat illnesses such as:

 - Various chronic illnesses such as heart or kidney diseases as well as blood circulation conditions.

 - Prescribed medicines that close the sweat glands